 It’s important that you know what cover you have with us, please check the below before you claim.

-• Do you have a deferred period? - The duration of time before benefit payments start to be made is called a deferred period.
+• What’s your deferred period? - The duration of time before benefit payments start to be made is called a deferred period.

 • Have you accepted any medical exclusions? - This relates to a medical condition not covered within your contract.
-This could mean your claim may not be payable if the injury or incapacity relates to this medical exclusion.
+This could mean your claim may not be payable if the illness or injury relates to this medical exclusion.

 • Do you know your level of cover? - This is the sum which will provide financial protection, it’s important to know the maximum we can pay you if your claim is successful.